mnishiguchi/mnishiguchi.github.io/_posts/2020-05-04-setting-up-webpack-for-jekyll.md

 - `yarn develop` for running development servers (Webpack and Jekyll)
 - `yarn build` for production build

 In the development environment, once the servers are started, I can view the app at http://localhost:4000.
-Then whenever files are changed, Webpack will rebuild the bundle, which Jekyll detect and update the pages.
+Then whenever files are changed, Webpack will rebuild my asset bundle, which Jekyll detect and update my pages.

 So far I have no issue with this set up.
-Webpack is extensible.
-I add plugins as needed while I keep the config as simple as possible.
+Webpack is extensible but I keep the config as simple as possible.
+I use Webpack only for bundling JS and CSS.
+For other tasks, I can just write adhoc scipt in bash or node, which I found  is better than using random plugins.

 That's it.